Mkfs

-In computer operating systems, mkfs is a command used to format a block storage device with a specific file system.
-The command is part of Unix and Unix-like operating systems.
-In Unix, a block storage device must be formatted with a file system before it can be mounted and accessed through the operating system's filesystem hierarchy.
+In Unix and Unix-like operating systems, mkfs and newfs are commands used to format a block storage device with a specific file system.
+In those systems, a block storage device must be formatted with a file system before it can be mounted and accessed through the operating system's filesystem hierarchy.

 History

-The command was originally implemented in the first version of Unix as a method to initialize either a DECtape (using the "t" argument) or an RK03 disk pack (using the "r" argument).
+The mkfs command was originally implemented in the first version of Unix as a method to initialize either a DECtape (using the "t" argument) or an RK03 disk pack (using the "r" argument).
 The initialization process would write formatting data to the device so that it contained an empty file system.
 It created the super-block, i-list, and free list on the storage device and established the root directory with entries for "." and ".." (self and parent, respectively).
 The RK03 disk packs had 4872 available blocks after initialization, while the tapes had 578 blocks (at 512 bytes/block).
 The mkfs executable was kept in the /etc directory instead of a binary directory so it would not be inadvertently called and destroy information.

-Later implementations of Unix-like operating systems included the mkfs command, including HP-UX, Minix, SunOS and Linux.

-Syntax

-The basic syntax of the command, which is common to all modern implementations, is: